• [+] expand all

 Vespa scales with the number of hits the query retrieves per node/search thread, and which needs to be evaluated by the first-phase ranking function.
 Read more on phased ranking.
 Using phased ranking enables spending more resources during a second phase ranking step than in the first-phase.
 The first-phase should be focused on getting decent recall (retrieve relevant documents in the top k), while second phase is used to tune precision.

-For text ranking applications, consider using the WAND query operator - WAND can efficiently (sublinear) find the top k documents using an inner scoring function.
+For text search applications, consider using the WAND query operator - WAND can efficiently (sublinear) find the top-k documents using an inner scoring function.

 Multi Lookup - Set filtering